 Kermit A. Johnson Field

-The Montevallo baseball team has called Kermit A. Johnson Field their home since becoming an intercollegiate athletic program in 1958.
+The University of Montevallo baseball team has called Kermit A. Johnson Field their home since becoming an intercollegiate athletic program in 1958.
 The facility has gone through major renovations over the past few years.
 Prior to the start of the 2004 season, a new backstop with netting stretched from dugout to dugout to protect fans has been installed, in addition to a new state-of-the-art scoreboard in right-center field.
 Changes in the spring of 2005 included the installation of brick walls lining the left and right field lines from the dugouts to the outfield corners, and fencing to enclose the home bullpen area.

 The newest addition to the facility is the construction of a new